POSTECH-CVLab/PyTorch-StudioGAN/README.md

 #### ※ We always welcome your contribution if you find any wrong implementation, bug, and misreported score.

-We report the best IS, FID, and F_beta values of various GANs.
-B.S. means batch size for training.
+We report the best IS, FID, Improved Precision & Recall, and Density & Coverage of GANs.

-To download all checkpoints reported in StudioGAN, Please [click here](https://drive.google.com/drive/folders/1CDM96Ic-99KdCDYTALkqvoAliprEnltC?usp=sharing).
+To download all checkpoints reported in StudioGAN, Please [click here](https://drive.google.com/drive/folders/1CDM96Ic-99KdCDYTALkqvoAliprEnltC?usp=sharing) (will be ready soon).

-[CR](https://arxiv.org/abs/1910.12027), [ICR](https://arxiv.org/abs/2002.04724), [DiffAugment](https://arxiv.org/abs/2006.10738), [ADA](https://arxiv.org/abs/2006.06676), and [LO](https://arxiv.org/abs/1912.00953) refer to regularization or optimization techiniques: CR (Consistency Regularization), ICR (Improved Consistency Regularization), DiffAugment (Differentiable Augmentation), ADA (Adaptive Discriminator Augmentation), and LO (Latent Optimization), respectively.

 ### CIFAR10 (3x32x32)